dataninjafi/Getting-and-Cleaning-data---Course-Project/codebook.md

 ## Descption of the scipt

 1. Installs and loads reshape package
-2. Downloads the dataset
+2. Downloads the data set
 3. Unzips downloaded dataset.zip -file into UCI HAR Dataset -folder
 4. Reads data
 * Reads labels and row names from activity_labels.txt and features.txt -files
 * Reads data test set: values, subject number and activity code
 * Reads data train set: values, subject number and activity code
-5. Combines train and test sets into 3 data table: measures, subject and activity
+5. Combines train and test sets into 3 data table: measures, subject information and activity information
-6. Changes measures and subject to a dataframe
+6. Changes measures and subject to a data frame
-7. Changes activity to factor
+7. Changes activity data to factor
-8.

-## Output data
+8. Applies more readable labels to activity information
+9. Adds column names to data set
+10. Cbinds measurements, subject information and activity information
+11. Creates a dataframe where are only variables with mean and std values
+12. Labels subjects and activity columns correctly
+13. Drops unnessesary columns of the original data set
+14. Renames column names
+15. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+## Information about "independent tidy data set with the average of each variable for each activity and each subject"

+If there is a x, y and z at the of variable name it means that it is a one subset of measured axis out three axises of that specific measured pattern.

 | variable name in the data | measured pattern | method for creating the value                  |
 |---------------------------|------------------|------------------------------------------------|